A Review of the Best Pulse Oximeters for Hospitals

 • Price: $1,057.14

-• Compact Monitor: It displays SpO2, pulse rate, pulse amplitude, and plethysmographic waveforms.
+• Compact Monitor: This pulse oximeter displays SpO2, pulse rate, pulse amplitude, and plethysmographic waveforms.

 • Memory: The oximeter captures data every 4 seconds and offers storage for 96 hours.